You’ve heard of food for thought right?

 There are some herbs that have been shown through research to help increase milk supply.
 Many times in fact, these particular herbs are used in the curation of effective lactation supplements.
 Those herbs are:

 - Goats Rue

-Above, we looked at some herbs that could be beneficial in helping to induce a more abundant milk supply.
+Above, we looked at some herbs that could be beneficial in helping to promote a more abundant milk supply.

-Now lets point out some herbs you should avoid as they may have the opposite affect and actually decrease your milk supply.
+Now, lets point out some herbs you may want to hesitantly avoid as they may have the opposite affect and actually decrease your milk supply.
+Those herbs are:

 - Bone Broth